HL7/bulk-data/input/pagecontent/publish.md

 There are two primary roles involved in a Bulk Publish transaction:

-1. **Data Provider**: Server that hosts the Bulk Publish manifest and file listed in the manifest.
+1. **Data Provider**: Server that hosts the Bulk Publish manifest and files listed in the manifest.

 2. **Data Consumer**: Client that retrieves the Bulk Publish manifest and bulk data files and attachments.

 ### Manifest Request

-Request for fully static or periodically updated dataset in FHIR format.
+Request for a fully static or periodically updated dataset in FHIR format.
 For a visual overview of how a Data Consumer processes a Bulk Publish manifest, see the [Data Consumer Workflow](#data-consumer-workflow) diagram below.

 #### Endpoint